InseeFr/Pogues/docs/en/user-guide/user-guide.md

 - End: obligatory, allows you to indicate the last element (sequence or sub-sequence) on which to loop.
 When the loop consists of a single sequence or sub-sequence, Start and End will be identical.

-- Add button label: optional, label of the add button of a loop occurrence when it exists.
+- Add button label: optional, label of the add button of a loop occurrence when it exists and when Minimum is different from Maximum.
 Example: Add a product, Add a service, Add an individual
 If "Based on" is entered, then this button does not need to be filled in, as the loop is based on a previous loop.

 Validate